MITLibraries/mitlib-wp-network/.github/README.md

 Please see the readme for that project for [installation](https://github.com/pantheon-systems/terminus-secrets-plugin#installation) and [usage](https://github.com/pantheon-systems/terminus-secrets-plugin#usage) instructions.

+We are still figuring out how to make secret information (such as license keys) available to Composer.

 #### Required Secrets

 - `WPMS_SMTP_PASS` Password associated with the username in `WPMS_SMTP_USER`.